-Construction to begin on two new neighborhood parks
+Construction wrapping up on two new neighborhood parks

 A contractor working for Clark County Public Works is starting to wrap up construction of two new parks.

 The county's contractor, Thompson Bros.
 Excavating Inc. of Vancouver, is building Chinook Neighborhood Park in Salmon Creek and Dogwood Neighborhood Park north of Orchards.